Payum/Payum/docs/the-architecture.md

 _**Note**: If you'd like to see real world examples we have provided you with a sandbox: [online][sandbox-online], [code][sandbox-code]._

 In general, you have to create a _[request][base-request]_ , implement _[action][action-interface]_ in order to know what to do with such request.
-And also implement _[payment][payment-interface]_ on an object where things get processed.
-This interface forces you to specify route to possible actions and can execute the request.
+And use _[payment] that implements [payment-interface]_.
+This is where things get processed.
+This interface forces us to specify route to possible actions and can execute the request.
 So, payment is the place where a request and an action meet together.

 ```php
 <?php